 Perhaps you have some memories of Rev. Letchworth during his pastorate at Salem UMC, camp meeting memories, stories, comments, or pictures; please share them with us on our Facebook page where you will find pictures from recent camp meetings and a few older ones.
 If you have questions that are not answered here, please call the Salem UMC at 501-316-2282.

 The camp meetings are organized and run by the Salem Camp Meeting Association which meets each year on Sunday afternoon following the last service.
 Anyone who wishes to attend the annual meeting is considered a member.
 The association elects a board which meets several times a year to conduct camp meeting business.
 The camp meeting association pays all expenses of the camp meeting.
-Thanks to everyone who has contributed their talent, time, and efforts to the annual camp meetings, and a special thanks to a few people who have generously contributed to recent improvements such as the concrete floor, seat cushions, improved lighting, and additional ceiling fans.
-New in 2013: 7 nice pews donated by the Vilonia, UMC.
+Thanks to everyone who has contributed their talent, time, and efforts to the annual camp meetings, and a special thanks to a few people who have generously contributed to recent improvements such as the concrete floor, seat cushions, improved lighting, additional ceiling fans, and some fancy pews donated by the Vilonia, UMC.

 "In the early days of Saline County's history the settlers would gather here after the crops had been "laid by" for rest, relaxation and to give thanks to The Lord.
 The early camp meetings were held under brush arbors lighted by pine knots and included daily preaching and singing services.
 The Salem Camp Meetings were first organized soon after 1830.
 Annual meetings have been held continuously on this hallowed spot since 1867.
 During its history many renowned ministers of Methodism have inspired those attending with their great preaching."